MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 salary is lower in a hybrid working setting, as shown in the visualization.

-## 6.6 Scenario: Data Analysts profession in the United States
+## 6.6 Scenario: Data Analysis career in the United States

 To eliminate salary differences between countries and ensure a fair comparison, I specifically analyzed the United States.
 The United States